 1965: Singapore separates from the Federation of Malaysia.

-1967: Dramatist Joe Orton is murdered aged 34 by his partner Kenneth Halliwell at their London home.
+1967: Dramatist Joe Orton is murdered aged 34 by his partner Kenneth Halliwell at their London flat.
 Halliwell commits suicide immediately after.

-1969: Actress Sharon Tate, the pregnant wife of director Roman Polanski, is found brutally murdered in her Los Angeles home along with four other victims.
+1969: Actress Sharon Tate, pregnant wife of director Roman Polanski, is found brutally murdered in her Los Angeles home, along with four other victims.

-1971: New internment powers to enable authorities in Northern Ireland to indefinitely detain suspected terrorists without trial are introduced.
+1971: New internment powers are introduced to enable authorities in Northern Ireland to indefinitely detain suspected terrorists without trial.

-1972: Widespread rioting in Nationalist areas of Northern Ireland on the anniversary of the introduction of Internment.
+1972: Widespread rioting breaks out in nationalist areas of Northern Ireland on the anniversary of the introduction of internment.

 1973: Guitarist Henry McCullough and drummer Denny Seiwell quit Wings on the eve of the band leaving for Lagos to record the Band On The Run album.